\beta-Ga2O3-Based Heterojunctions: Exploring Growth Orientations and Alloying on Electronic Properties: Computational details

 To investigate the dependence of the band gap on the alloy composition, 1$\times$3$\times$2 special quasi-random structure (SQS) supercells were employed.
 Two- and three-atom clusters are used to minimize the correlation mismatch between SQS and truly random alloy structures, as implemented in the \texttt{mcsqs} code distributed with the Alloy Theoretic Automated Toolkit (ATAT) \cite{van_de_walle_efficient_2013}.
+Al cations preferentially occupy octahedral sites\cite{mu_first-principles_2020,ratnaparkhe_quasiparticle_2020}.
+Accordingly, for the generation of SQS at Al concentrations below 50 \% (\textit{i.e.}, $x<0.5$), Al cations are randomly substituted among the octahedral sites.
+For Al concentration exceeding 50 \%, all octahedral sites become fully occupied, and the remaining Al cations are randomly substituted into the tetrahedral sites.
+For \ch{(Al_{0.5}Ga_{0.5})2O3} film, an additional superlattice structure was employed in which all octahedral sites of the film are occupied by Al cations.
+The values of the average electrostatic potential differences, $\Delta \bar{V}^{AB}$, for \ch{(Al_xGa_{1-x})2O3} alloys are obtained by means of linear interpolation.

 $\beta$-\ch{(Al_xGa_{1-x})2O3}/Ga$_2$O$_3$ device simulations were performed using Applied Materials' Ginestra\textregistered\ ,\cite{appliedmaterials2025} a state-of-the-art simulation software which provides a comprehensive description of the transport in electronic devices.
-In Ginestra, all the relevant charge transport mechanisms are simultaneously accounted (including drift-diffusion in the materials’ bands, thermionic emission, direct tunnelling, Fowler-Nordheim tunnelling, and multiphonon trap assisted tunnelling), with the relative equations self-consistently solved together with the Poisson’s equation.
-The simulation activity focused on generating the ideal current-voltage (I-V) and capacitance-voltage (C-V) characteristics of Pt/$\beta$-\ch{((Al_xGa_{1-x})2O3}/Ga$_2$O$_3$ SBD, considering the parameters provided by the ab-initio DFT calculations presented in this study.
-Comparisons with experimental I-Vs previously published in literature are also presented, validating the presented DFT calculations results.The main parameters used for the simulations are listed in Table SI \cite{p_sundaram_-alxga1x2o3ga2o3_2022,guo_review_2019,mudiyanselage_ultrawide_2023}.
+In Ginestra, all the relevant charge transport mechanisms are simultaneously accounted (including drift-diffusion in the materials’ bands, thermionic emission, direct tunnelling, Fowler-Nordheim tunnelling, and multiphonon trap-assisted tunnelling), with the relative equations self-consistently solved together with Poisson’s equation.
+The simulation activity focused on generating the ideal current-voltage (I--V) and capacitance-voltage (C--V) characteristics of Pt/$\beta$-\ch{(Al_xGa_{1-x})2O3}/Ga$_2$O$_3$ SBD, considering the parameters provided by the ab-initio DFT calculations presented in this study.
+Comparisons with experimental I--Vs previously published in literature are also presented, validating the presented DFT calculations results.
+The main parameters used for the simulations are listed in Table S1 \cite{p_sundaram_-alxga1x2o3ga2o3_2022,guo_review_2019,mudiyanselage_ultrawide_2023}.